 - Get a list of your business IDs (so if you connect with a different API key in the future, we can match this to a previous account of yours if one exists)

-- Get a list of practitioners so we know in which plan to place you
+- Get a list of users so we know in which plan to place you, and so user accounts can be created in Finger-Ink for the rest of your team

 Also on our server, we may also communicate with Cliniko to